-Habitat requirements
+Habitat Requirements

 Northern mountain caribou habitat is likely dictated by the availability of food and minerals, and the risk of predation, mediated by snow conditions and noxious insects (Barichello pers. comm.
 2019).
-Mountain caribou use a variety of ranges throughout the year (Winbourne 2019; Dena
+Northern mountain caribou use a variety of ranges throughout the year (Dena Kayeh Institute 2010; Winbourne 2019).

-Kayeh Institute 2010).
 Calving, post-calving, summer, and rutting range are generally in alpine habitats.
-As snow depth increases after the rut, caribou migrate to lower elevation, forested, winter ranges.
+As snow depth increases after the rut, caribou migrate to lower elevation, forested winter ranges.
 Each range is separated by elevation or distance.
 While maintaining the entire range is considered important for survival of the herds, the forested winter range, migration corridors, and calving/post-calving ranges are specifically prioritized for protection under the Kaska Dena land use framework (Ibid.).

-The information presented here for eastern Yukon and the western NWT is for the most part consistent with Aboriginal traditional knowledge regarding habitat use reported for northern BC in the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) (2014) assessment and status report on northern mountain caribou.
+The information presented here for eastern Yukon and the western NWT is for the most part consistent with Indigenous traditional knowledge regarding habitat use reported for northern BC in the Committee on the Status of Endangered Wildlife in Canada's (COSEWIC) (2014) assessment and status report on northern mountain caribou.
 Caribou are typically restricted to low elevation forested areas during the late winter.
 They begin to move out of these areas in April and May, and disperse in small groups at higher elevations in late May, at the time of calving.
 This strategy of dispersing above the valleys is likely a strategy to minimize encounters with wolves, who at this time are concentrated at den sites at lower elevations (Ibid.).

 Cows aggregate into post-calving groups after calving, in open areas where there is ample food and where wolves can be spotted a long way off (Barichello pers. comm.
 2019).
 In July, caribou scatter across the mountains to areas where there are wind-exposed ridges and snowpacks to minimize insect harassment, adjacent to lush alpine meadows.
 In late summer (after the insect period) they converge in open areas (predator avoidance) where there is an abundance of willows.
 Here, the bulls join them in advance of the rut.
-After the rut, and likely prompted by snow conditions, caribou move back down to low elevation forested areas with available lichen and suitable cratering conditions (Ibid.)
+After the rut, and likely prompted by snow conditions, caribou move back down to low elevation forested areas with available lichen and suitable cratering conditions (Ibid.).
 Some caribou may move back to higher elevations for the rest of the winter, if snow conditions permit (COSEWIC 2014; Winbourne 2019).
 Also, there have been suggestions that if snow conditions are favourable, caribou will remain near the treeline during the winter (Barichello pers. comm.
 2019).

-Mountain caribou food is considered to be broadly available in the areas where they live, and if a particular area has been well-grazed and there isn't enough food left to eat, caribou will move on (Benson 2018).
-During consultations for Nááts'ıhch'oh National Park Reserve, Shúhtaot'ıne participants said that it was important that planning take into consideration caribou feeding areas and seasonal changes in vegetation (Uunila pers. comm.
+Northern mountain caribou food is considered to be broadly available in the areas where they live, and if a particular area has been well-grazed and there isn't enough food left to eat, caribou will move on (Benson 2018).
+During consultations for Nááts'įhch'oh National Park Reserve, Shúhtaot'įne participants said that it was important that planning take into consideration caribou feeding areas and seasonal changes in vegetation (Uunila pers. comm.
 2018).
 Gwich'in harvesters and outfitters say that caribou are sometimes seen at salt or mineral licks, but generally not as often as sheep (Benson 2018; Winbourne 2019).
 In addition, participants in a joint planning process for caribou in the Mackenzie Mountains also identified ice patches and mineral licks as important habitat (Winbourne 2017a).
-More specific information on caribou habitat is provided according to seasonal ranges below.
+More specific information on caribou habitat is provided according to seasonal ranges in the sections that follow.
+Seasonal range use, as described in the text, is briefly summarized by area/feature in Table 1.
 Information about caribou movements between seasonal ranges is provided in Movements.